Skip to main content

 Hormonal Crosstalk and Systemic Integration

 The concept of aligning peptide use with the menstrual cycle extends beyond direct hormonal modulation to encompass the broader systemic integration of metabolic, inflammatory, and neuroendocrine pathways.
-The does not operate in isolation; it is deeply interconnected with the immune system, the nervous system, and metabolic processes.
+The endocrine system does not operate in isolation; it is deeply interconnected with the immune system, the nervous system, and metabolic processes.

 Consider the impact of chronic inflammation on the HPG axis.
 Elevated inflammatory markers can disrupt GnRH pulsatility, impair ovarian steroidogenesis, and contribute to anovulation or irregular cycles.
 Peptides with anti-inflammatory properties, even if not directly targeting reproductive hormones, could indirectly support cycle regularity by mitigating systemic inflammation.